• Details

 Cabins booked onboard in the Standard and Inside Cabins are allocated the Radisson Blu Polar Hotel.
 Superior and Deluxe Cabins are allocated Standard rooms at Funken Lodge, and Suites are allocated the Superior rooms.

-After breakfast and some free time to explore the town further, you have a light lunch at the hotel, then free time to add optional excursions, for example a sightseeing tour by electric bike (which can be pre-booked), before dinner at the hotel.
+After breakfast and some free time to explore the town further, you will enjoy a light lunch at the hotel, then free time to add optional excursions, for example a sightseeing tour by electric bike (which can be pre-booked), before dinner at the hotel.

 After breakfast you have a guided city tour that visits the Svalbard Museum and wilderness Camp Barentz.
 The tour ends at the port where you’ll board MS Serenissima and begin the voyage through the icy waters of Isfjorden, a sanctuary for diverse wildlife and abound with dramatic landscapes, passing the settlements of Grumant and Barentsburg.